rioki/www.rioki.org/content/posts/2015-08-18-resize-canvas-update.md

 So what is the difference?

-* The code uses clientHeight and clientWidth, since the properties width and height of the canvas mean the resolution.
+* The code uses clientHeight and clientWidth, since the properties width and height of the canvas are the resolution.
 * The interval id is returned, this is good, since this ensures that you can call clearInterval on it.
 * The code is written by me and better formatted.
 (Important!)